torronen/lightgbm-comparison/README.md

 Multiclass model builder has slightly slower scores, see .mbconfig files.

-The results above, especially ModelBuilder's low scores for LightGBM, suggest there may be some misconfiguration in LightGBM API.
+The results above, especially ModelBuilder's low scores for LightGBM, suggest there may be some misconfiguration in LightGBM .NET interface.